MicrosoftDocs/well-architected/well-architected/service-guides/azure-machine-learning.md

 >
 > - **Usage optimization** Ensure compute resources that are not being used are scaled down or shut down when idle to reduce waste.
 >
-> - **Usage optimization** Apply policies and configure quotas to comply with the design’s upper and lower limits.
+> - **Usage optimization** Apply policies and configure quotas to comply with the design's upper and lower limits.
 >
 > - **Usage optimization** Test parallelizing training workloads to determine if training requirements can be met on lower cost SKUs.
 >